NR598/truk-tripz-sinatra-project/README.md

 # Truk-Tripz trucker load management web app

-This simple web app will help truck drivers and dispatchers schedule and keep track of deliveries.
+This simple web app will help truck drivers and dispatchers schedule loads and keep track of deliveries.

 ## Install